This article is part of our crash course series on Arabic dialects.

 - Dual forms are replaced by corresponding plural forms

-- Feminine plural is replaced by masculine plural form
+- The feminine plural is replaced by the masculine plural form

 - As in the Levantine dialect, the present tense is marked by adding a “b” to what would be the beginning of the MSA present tense.

 - In the present tense, the 2nd person feminine form and the 2nd and 3rd person masculine plural forms lose their final nun (ن), e.g. بتكتبو ,بتكتبي and بيكتبو rather than تكتبين, and تكتبون and يكتبون.